-- 1. For every full working month worked, the agency worker is entitled to 16 2/3 hours of holiday or, if only part of a month has been worked, a proportionate part thereof. - 2.
-The agency worker is entitled to three weeks of holiday, to be taken consecutively or as three separate weeks, insofar as he has accrued these holiday entitlements. - 3.
-In phases 1-2 and 3, contrary to Section 7:640a of the Dutch Civil Code, statutory days' holiday expire one year after the last day of the calendar year in which the entitlement was accrued.
+1. For every full working month worked, the agency worker is entitled to 16 2/3 hours of holiday or, if only part of a month has been worked, a proportionate part thereof.

+2. The agency worker is entitled to three weeks of holiday, to be taken consecutively or as three separate weeks, insofar as he has accrued these holiday entitlements.

+3. In phases 1-2 and 3, contrary to Section 7:640a of the Dutch Civil Code, statutory days' holiday expire one year after the last day of the calendar year in which the entitlement was accrued.
 In phase 4, again contrary to Section 7:640a of the Dutch Civil Code, statutory days' holiday expire five years after the last day of the calendar year in which the entitlement was accrued.
-In all phases, the days over and above the statutory minimum expire five years after the last day of the calendar year during which the entitlement was accrued. - 4.
-The employment agency is obliged to offer the agency worker the opportunity to use his days' holiday. - 5.
-The employment agency may draw up holiday regulations with due observance of paragraph 4. - 6.
-Paragraph 3 applies to the days' holiday accrued after 1 January 2020.
+In all phases, the days over and above the statutory minimum expire five years after the last day of the calendar year during which the entitlement was accrued.

+4. The employment agency is obliged to offer the agency worker the opportunity to use his days' holiday.

+5. The employment agency may draw up holiday regulations with due observance of paragraph 4.

+6. Paragraph 3 applies to the days' holiday accrued after 1 January 2020.
 As regards the statutory days' holiday accrued in phase 4 up to 1 January 2020, an expiry period of twelve months applies after the last day of the calendar year in which the days were acquired.

-- 7. In 2022, the employment agency reserves 10.82% of the actual wage of the agency worker.
-This is increased by the waiting day compensation in accordance with Article 25, paragraph 4. - 8.
-If the agency worker takes a holiday and the agency work contract continues, the effective wage is paid from the accrued holiday reserve insofar as the reserve is sufficient. - 9.
-If an agency work employment contract with agency clause is followed by an agency work employment contract without agency clause, the holiday reserve is converted into a proportional claim to days' holiday with continued payment of the wage.
+7. In 2024\, the employment agency reserves 10.82% of the actual wage of the agency worker.

+8. If the agency worker takes a holiday and the agency work contract continues, the effective wage is paid from the accrued holiday reserve insofar as the reserve is sufficient.

+9. If an agency work employment contract with agency clause is followed by an agency work employment contract without agency clause, the holiday reserve is converted into a proportional claim to days' holiday with continued payment of the wage.
 The employment agency provides the agency worker with a written statement of the conversion.